carved4/go-curl-memexec/README.md

 The project combines Go for high-level coordination with C++ for low-level Windows API interaction:

-- Uses curl with `-o -` flag to stream downloads directly to memory
+- Uses golang's net/http to stream downloads directly to memory
 - Implements PE parsing, import resolution, and relocation in native code
 - Properly handles TLS callbacks and memory protection
 - Updates the PEB to maintain process coherence after hollowing